-If income information provided by or on behalf of an applicant is not determined reasonably compatible with income information obtained through an electronic data source, a reasonable explanation of the discrepancy will not be requested due to the federal COVID-19 Public Health Emergency.
-When the federal Public Health Emergency has ended, a reasonable explanation will be requested from the member.
+If income information provided by or on behalf of an applicant is not determined reasonably compatible with income information obtained through an electronic data source, a reasonable explanation of the discrepancy shall be requested during the federal COVID-19 Public Health Emergency.
+If the applicant does not provide the required documentation within the reasonable opportunity period, then the applicant's Medical Assistance benefits shall not be terminated during the federal Coronavirus COVID-19 Public Health Emergency.
+When the federal Public Health Emergency has ended, a reasonable opportunity period will be given to request proper documentation from the member.

-iv) During the federal Coronavirus COVID-19 Public Health Emergency the Department will not request paper documentation when the Department does not find income to be reasonably compatible.
+iv) During the federal Coronavirus COVID-19 Public Health Emergency the Department may request paper documentation when the Department does not find income to be reasonably compatible.